 A family business Advisory Board is a group of individuals that is intended to provide objective industry and functional expertise to the board of directors and management of the family business.
 Family businesses often have extensive industry knowledge, which a family Advisory Board can complement with objective, independent insight.
 The Advisory Board’s role is to offer guidance to the owners of the business, working in conjunction with the board of directors, which in turn provides governance at the company level.

 WHAT IS THE PURPOSE OF A FAMILY BUSINESS ADVISORY BOARD?

-A family business Advisory Board provides structure for business owners to reach outside their area of expertise or industry in an effort to broaden their knowledge, experience and network.
+A family business Advisory Board provides a structure for business owners to reach outside their area of expertise or industry in an effort to broaden their knowledge, experience, and network.
 It adds value across three dimensions:

 KNOWLEDGE AND EXPERTISE

 Advisory Board members typically come from diverse backgrounds or industries.
 The knowledge and experience each board member bring into the conversation adds value, as they provide insight into areas the company may lack.
 Advisory Board members can help fill gaps in the knowledge and experience of ownership.
 If owners are strong in sales but weak in operations, a board member with a strong operations background can share that expertise.
 Family businesses can tap into experience in mergers and acquisitions, human resources, supply chain, international business, and other areas.
 This expertise may be financially out of reach on a full-time basis.

 Advisory Board members are not focused on the day-to-day operations of the business, allowing them to provide perspective and creative solutions to the company.
 They can and should bring a strong strategic perspective to the owners.
 In most businesses, there are plenty of people already working in the business, and very few working on the business.
 A good advisory board looks to the future, forcing ownership and management to consider the challenges and opportunities ahead.
 Further, board members are not legally liable for the company’s operations, which provides the freedom to think outside the box.